She Loves Biscotti

 Instructions

-We are going to need two pots, one to cook the lentils and the other to cook the fregola.
+We will need two pots, one to cook the lentils and the other to cook the fregola.

 In the first pot, place about 3 cups of water and bring it to a boil.
 Then add 1 cup of lentils (green or brown) and simmer for approximately 20 minutes or until the lentils reach the stage where they still have a nice chew to them.